-Most business owners are concerned about business continuation, especially if they have partners or stakeholders who financially invested in company.
-Generally the business owner’s counsel, accountant, or insurance agent will recommend having a buy-sell agreement in place that spells out how the business will continue after the death of an owner.
+Most business owners are concerned about business continuation, especially if they have partners or stakeholders who are financially invested in the company.
+Generally, the business owner’s counsel, accountant, or insurance agent will recommend having a buy-sell agreement in place that spells out how the business will continue after the death of an owner.

 Generally, when a business partner passes away, that partner’s share of the company passes on to the deceased partner’s heirs.
 The problem that inevitably pops up is that the heirs who now own shares in the company are not interested in joining the organization or the remaining partners are not interested in having the heir or heirs join the organization.